 02 – They Use War Dogs

 Although not widely known, SEALs use Belgian Malinois dogs extensively when operating in various locations.
-These dogs are known for being hyper intelligent and can even do things like opening parachutes themselves!
+These dogs are famous with being hyper intelligent and can even do things like opening parachutes themselves!
 Mostly SEAL teams will use them to scout out locations in advance or sniff out hidden explosive devices in an operational area.

 01 – There Are Around 2,5000 Active Navy SEAL Personnel